Hi! I’m Marjie.

 I bring stories to life,

-from one industry and one medium to the next.
+from one industry to the next.

-I moved east to study at Barnard College of Columbia University, earning a B.A. in Dance and Human Rights.
-There, I trained as an actor under Rob Bundy and Juilliard’s Rebecca Guy and worked with celebrated modern choreographers Twyla Tharp, Larry Keigwin, Colleen Thomas, and Sidra Bell.
+I moved east to earn a B.A. at Barnard College of Columbia University, where I trained as an actor under Rob Bundy and Juilliard’s Rebecca Guy and worked with celebrated choreographers Twyla Tharp, Larry Keigwin, Colleen Thomas, and Sidra Bell.
 Over the years since, I’ve continued my acting training at the Royal Academy of Dramatic Art in London, The Freeman Studio, The Bob Krakower Gang, and The Studio/New York.
+Along the way, I’ve performed on stages and sets across the country.

-Alongside every step of my performing arts career, I’ve worked in communications roles and written and edited professionally for various entities, including a human rights nonprofit, a boutique Manhattan law firm, Big Five publishing houses, a USA Today marketing partner, a CBD brand, an award-winning writer—you name it.
+Alongside every step of my performing arts career, I’ve written and edited professionally for various entities, including a human rights nonprofit, a boutique Manhattan law firm, commercial brands, Big Five publishing houses, Harvard professors, Fortune 500 executives, award-winning authors—you name it.

 I now freelance as a ghostwriter and editor with clients in a range of industries and subject matters—from executive coaching to mental health to product management—writing and editing books, memoirs, articles, and newsletters and creating content strategies focused on value delivery, engagement, and growth.